Announcement for Enrolled Master Students

 Duration | 4 semesters |

-Start | Winter semester, summer semester |
+Start | Winter Term, Summer Term |

-Admission requirements | a Bachelor of Science in a biomedical field, psychology, mathematics or computer sciences. |
+Admission Requirements | Bachelor of Science in a biomedical field, psychology, mathematics, or computer sciences.
+Compare the master's admission regulations (Zulassungsordnung) on our download page. |

-Number of students per semester | five |
+Number of Students per Semester | five |

-Language of instruction | Please note that modules will be held in English. |
+Language | Please note that all modules will be taught exclusively in English. |

-Applications | Deadline for an application for the summer semester: 15.01.
-Deadline for the winter semester: 15.07. compare applications |
+Application Procedure | Deadline for an application for the summer semester: 15.01. |

-Curriculum plan of the Master's Program
+Curriculum Plan of the Master's Program

 During the Master's Program, similar to the Bachelor's Program, the students get a practical as well as a theoretical training consisting of lectures, courses, demonstrations and obligatory lab projects.
 The organization into modules allows a flexible curriculum, matching each participant's scientific background.